rserbitar/ascifight/README.md

     - Conditions: higher level abstractions and statements about the game state
     - Actions: Actions that have been successfully performed by all teams during the game
 - client_config.toml: A config file for the client

+There is a testing client test_client.py that can be sued to test an team against itself.
+Note that it does not use the team names and passwords from the .toml file, but has hardcoded ones.